-Rosemary, a graduate of Columbia University, is a passionate vegan who has been rescuing and caring for non-human animals since 2009.
-She and Justin started Triangle Chicken Advocates in Chapel Hill, North Carolina in 2014, where she is the head caregiver and photographer extraordinaire.
+Roz Van Kleeck (they/them), a graduate of Columbia University, is a passionate vegan who has been rescuing and caring for non-human animals since 2009.
+They and Justin started Triangle Chicken Advocates in Chapel Hill, North Carolina in 2014, where they are the head caregiver and photographer extraordinaire.

 Justin Van Kleeck

-Justin Van Kleeck has a Ph.D. in English and is a freelance writer, educator, and community organizer.
-Justin spends most of his time working at the Triangle Chicken Advocates sanctuary, which he and Rosemary founded in 2014, and which inspired them to start The Microsanctuary Movement together later that year.
-He also founded and contributes to the radical vegan blog Striving with Systems.
+Justin Van Kleeck (they/them) has a Ph.D. in English and is a freelance writer, educator, and community organizer.
+Justin spends most of their time working at the Triangle Chicken Advocates sanctuary, which they and Roz founded in 2014, and which inspired them to start The Microsanctuary Movement together later that year.
+Justin also founded and contributes to the radical vegan blog Striving with Systems.
 Justin currently serves as the Sanctuary & Microsanctuary Advisor for A Well-Fed World.

 Mary Britton Clouse